SABR Digital Library: Detroit the Unconquerable: The 1935 World Champion Tigers

 - E-book: Click here to download the e-book version of Detroit the Unconquerable: The 1935 World Champion Tigers for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on Detroit the Unconquerable: The 1935 World Champion Tigers paperback edition for $9.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on Detroit the Unconquerable: The 1935 World Champion Tigers paperback edition from the SABR Store ($15.99 includes shipping/tax).